 National Insurance Number

-Find out more about National Insurance Numbers on the GOV.UK website:
+Find out more about National Insurance Numbers, and how to apply, on the GOV.UK website:

 If you have a biometric residence permit (BRP) you may already have a National Insurance (NI) number printed on the back.
 If you do, you won’t need to apply for one.